YutaoC/Chinese-Chess/README.md

 # Chinese-Chess
-By YutaoChen  |  More Details on my website
+By YutaoChen  |  More Details on my website: https://yutaoc.github.io/YutaoChen/projects/2019/03/29/Chinese-Chess.html

 # Have
 - welcome page